-Free for 2022
+Free for 2023

-Sexual violence is prevalent in Australia, occurring across all groups and communities.
-According to the 2016 Australian Bureau of Statistics (ABS) Personal Safety Survey, 2.2 million women (23%) and 718,000 men (8.0%) aged 18 years and over have experienced sexual violence in their lifetime since the age of 15 years.
-People, particularly women, living in rural and remote locations are particularly at risk, as are Aboriginal and Torres Strait Islander people, refugees and migrants, LGBTQ+ community members, older and young peeple, and sex worker.
+In Australia, 2.2 million women (23%) and 718,000 men (8.0%) aged 18 years and over have experienced sexual violence in their lifetime since the age of 15^.
+Women living in rural and remote locations are particularly at risk, as are Aboriginal and Torres Strait Islander people, refugees and migrants, LGBTQ+ community members, older and young people, and sex workers.

 These figures and facts mean that you are likely to work with victim/survivors of sexual violence.
 Knowledge of and skills in identifying and responding to sexual violence will enable you to support others.

-Teachers with experience in working with survivors will support you to develop your skills to identify the indicators and effects of sexual violence and to determine and address their recovery needs and preferences.
+Teachers with experience in working with victim/survivors will support you in developing your skills to identify the indicators and effects of sexual violence and to collaborate with victim/survivors to determine and address their recovery needs and preferences.

 You will build knowledge of the impacts on those who experience sexual violence, those close to them and on society.
 You will develop skills to facilitate and respond to disclosure, applying the principles of trauma-informed care and practice to address intersectional barriers to disclosure and support.

 During your training, you will complete self-paced, digital learning activities and participate in facilitated workshops.
-You will undertake knowledge-based assessment to demonstrate your knowledge and demonstrate your response skills through practical tasks.
+You will undertake knowledge-based assessment to demonstrate your knowledge and your response skills through practical tasks.
 You will also reflect on your experiences to develop self-awareness and practice.

 You’ll learn from professionals who share their knowledge and experience to help you prepare for responses to disclosures of sexual violence.

 The Course in Recognising and Responding to Sexual Violence is an initiative under the National Plan to Reduce Violence against Women and their Children 2010-2022.